 St Agnes' Summer Festival 2018

 Our Summer Festival, which took place on 19th July, was a huge success.
 The weather was glorious and the children demonstrated their enthusiasm, confidence and talent in bucket loads.
 They were all superb!
 It is the one time when we can get everyone together and perform in front of a huge audience.
 We think all of the performers (including the staff) thoroughly enjoyed themselves!
 Thank you so much for coming along in such large numbers - it always makes the occasion special.
 To all involved - a huge well done...We were hugely proud of everyone!

 The day ended with our barbecue, which was truly blest with a dose of sunshine.
 Again, it was a lovely community atmosphere, and a great time to reflect on the last year and catch up with friends.
 Thanks to all involved in the planning, the making of food, setting up, collecting and selling raffle tickets etc.

 Success at the Ryton Show

 Following last year's success at the annual show, this year's effort was just as impressive.
-All children in Years 1-6 submitted entries into the hand-made birthday card class, resulting in two placed entries.
-Several children also submitted entries in various classes, such as flower arranging, decorated biscuits, photography and 500-word story writing (where we picked up 1st, 2nd and 3rd prize.)
-In the inter-school cricket, we reached the final against Ryton Juniors, to be rained off half way through; however, we were awarded the cricket trophy and happily retained the Jack Gray Memorial Trophy, along with a £500 cheque.
+All children in Years 1-6 submitted entries into the local coal mining project.
+These included; newspaper reports, poetry, diary entries and a collection of charcoal and water colour artwork.
+Several children also submitted entries in various classes, such as photography, cakes and story writing.
+In the inter-school cricket, we reached second place.
+We later found out that we came first in the coal mining project and received £300 prize money.
 This will be used to buy a range of games and activities for the children to use during wet play-times.
 Well done St Agnes'!